 Currently in development: INSHALLAH/MASHALLAH, a 3-D audio opera which sonically dismantles and rebuilds all seven voyages from the classic Sindbad tales from The Thousand and One Nights (Target Margin Theater), PAUL SWAN IS DEAD AND GONE with Claire Kiechel (The Civilians), and THE BLACK HISTORY MUSEUM with Zoey Martinson (HERE Arts).

 Other projects in 2019 include: Scores for several films premiering at festivals around the globe; ongoing collaborations with choreographers Hadar Ahuvia, Ayodele Casel, and Abdul Latif; and a new commissioned musical with Shariffa Ali at the Lewis Center for the Arts at Princeton University.
 Avi and Julia will also continue development of their musical, SALONIKA, a fusion of obscure fairy tales that parallels escapist fantasy with the reality of the extermination of the Ladino-speaking Sephardic Jews in Salonika, Greece.

 Avi is the resident composer at the 52nd Street Project, where he co-writes songs with young people and has the time of his life.
-Past residencies include Target Margin Theater, New Dramatists, Yale REP, Musical Theater Factory, and the Weston Playhouse.
-Avi received his MFA from NYU’s Graduate Musical Theatre Writing Program where he is currently an adjunct professor.
+He is a teaching artist with Lincoln Center and the 92nd St. Y, and teaches a variety of collaborative art-making courses at NYU (Tisch School of the Arts), where he received his MFA in Musical Theatre Writing.
 When he's not writing, Avi tends to his immense plant collection and creates horticultural installations for friends.
-He lives in Brooklyn with his wife, Molly, and their cat, Elvis.
+He lives in Brooklyn with his partner, Molly, and their cat, Elvis.